0:00

 How beautiful that Hinnah’s story is her du’ā—the epitome of a mother’s love.

-In this video, I embody the question Dr. Ali Hussain posed when he asked, “[H]ow would it feel if we approached scripture and the Divine Word as we do a museum and art-site? …What if we asked: what is the Divine Artist trying to convey to me and what do I hear with my heart?”1
+In this video, I embody the question Dr. Ali Hussain posed when he asked, “[H]ow would it feel if we approached scripture and the Divine Word as we do a museum and art-site? …What if we asked: what is the Divine Artist trying to convey to me and what do I hear with my heart?”1 In this spirit, I spend this video reflecting on verse 3:36 of the Qur’ān, which is Hinnah’s du’ā (as).

 1